Skip to main content

 Child Care Facility, Preschool, Early Childhood, Pre-Kindergarten Programs

-Three doses of DTP or DTaP by 1 year of age.
-One additional booster dose by 2nd birthday.
+Three doses of diphtheria, tetanus, pertussis (DTP or DTaP) by 1 year of age, and one additional dose by the second birthday.

 Kindergarten through 12th Grade

-Four or more doses of DTP/DTaP with the last dose being a booster and received on or after the 4th birthday.
+Four or more doses of diphtheria, tetanus, pertussis (DTP or DTaP) vaccine with the last dose being a booster and having been received on or after the fourth birthday.

 Other Grades